Title 28, Chapter 52, Idaho Code

 If you are concerned about the risk of identity theft, Attorney General Wasden encourages you to consider placing a voluntary freeze on your credit reports.
 Freezing your credit report can substantially reduce the risk that identity thieves will open new credit accounts in your name.
 This is the most common form of identity theft.

-Idaho’s new credit freeze law, beginning July 1, 2008, will require credit reporting agencies to place a credit “freeze” on your credit report when you request it.
+Idaho’s credit freeze law requires credit reporting agencies to place a credit “freeze” on your credit report when you request it.
 The following FAQs explain the details, process, and effect for requesting a credit freeze.
 You can also read our Credit and Debt Manual for more information on credit related issues.

 The Act allows you to place a “security freeze” on your credit report and prohibits a person from intentionally releasing your Social Security number to the general public.

 Commonly referred to as a “credit freeze,” a security freeze, in most cases, prohibits a consumer reporting agency from giving your credit information to a third-party creditor.
 A security freeze is more effective than a fraud alert in preventing unauthorized persons from obtaining credit in your name.

 A fraud alert is a special message on your credit report that notifies potential creditors that they need to verify your identity before extending credit in your name.
 Three types of fraud alerts are available: (1) a 90-day initial fraud alert; (2) a seven-year extended fraud alert; and (3) a one-year active duty military alert.
 A security freeze, on the other hand, remains in effect until you ask the consumer reporting agency to lift it.

 The problem with fraud alerts is that a creditor is not required to contact you before extending credit in your name.
 Therefore, even with a fraud alert in place, identity thieves can still open new accounts and obtain new lines of credit in your name.